mrdja026/image_analyzer/README.md

 ### Revisit the Vision Model Heist:

 - [ ] Monitor llama.cpp and optimum: Keep a close eye on the GitHub repositories for these tools.
-Look for updates, new conversion scripts, or explicit mentions of support for models like Florence-2.
+Look for updates, new conversion scripts, or explicit mentions of support for models like Florence-2. there are multiple versions of llama.cpp, like unsloth llama.cpp, gerganov something llama.cpp llama server, investigate ghat

 - [ ] Re-attempt the LLaVA-NeXT conversion: My previous attempt failed due to a simple command error.
 The plan to convert llava-hf/llava-v1.6-mistral-7b-hf is still viable and represents the next major skill-up: handling models with a separate "vision projector."

-- [ ] Investigate Alternative Converters: Research if the community has developed new, specialized tools for converting these exotic vision architectures to GGUF.
+- [ ] Investigate Alternative Converters: Research if the community has developed new, specialized tools for converting these exotic vision architectures to GGUF. (unsloth heros)

 ### TODO

 - [x] Ported to NODE
 - [ ] Add Email fetcher as a desktop app
-- [ ] Read the perplexity space how to make the qwen VL a vision model via API and llama server
+- [x] Read the perplexity space how to make the qwen VL a vision model via API and llama server - deprecated
-- [ ] inconsistent results over same image vs python codebase (combining summarizing text from chunks is flaky)
+- [x] inconsistent results over same image vs python codebase (combining summarizing text from chunks is flaky)
+  - models will halucinate thats the one true truth
 - [x] Auto detect large image | What constitutes a large image - this makes it flaky (maybe?)
 - [x] Add MODELFILES for easier configuration of the prompts
 - [ ] Try Dense models, not MoE like qwen with diff MODE files
   - [ ] Try different models with different prompts lower temperature needs strictrer prompts (investigate) further
-- [ ] simplify build process, node & ts -.-, maybe try new node
+- [x] simplify build process, node & ts -.-, maybe try new node
 - [ ] Cleanup readme.md
 - [ ] Remove python code once quality of results is better
-- [ ] Chunking is a bit clunky, better results got with Python version
+- [x] Chunking is a bit clunky, better results got with Python version
+  - improved with the vision library
 - [ ] Web scraping would eliminate OCR — but I like OCR; implement web scraping for better performance, no need for LLM then
 - [ ] TESTS